RMBaez/configure-database/README.md

 <h2>Deployment and Configuration Steps</h2>

-- Task 1: Log into the Azure portal
-- Task 2:  Create your own resource group which you will use throughout the project and demonstrate your understanding of the importance of Resource Groups in resource management
+- Task 1:  Create your own resource group which you will use throughout the project and demonstrate your understanding of the importance of Resource Groups in resource management
-- Task 3: Create an Azure Database for MySQL Server using the Azure Portal
+- Task 2: Create an Azure Database for MySQL Server using the Azure Portal
-- Task 4: Configure access through the server firewall based on your IP address
+- Task 3: Configure access through the server firewall based on your IP address
-- Task 5: Connect to and authenticate with the Azure Database for MySQL Server
+- Task 4: Connect to and authenticate with the Azure Database for MySQL Server
-- Task 6: Create a new database, load sample data and run queries against the data using the MySQL command line tool
+- Task 5: Create a new database, load sample data and run queries against the data using the MySQL command line tool
-- Task 7: Update and query data in the new database and restore data to a point in time
+- Task 6: Update and query data in the new database and restore data to a point in time
-- Task 8: Restore the database to a specific point in time
+- Task 7: Restore the database to a specific point in time
-- Task 9: Clean up and delete unwanted resources to reduce costs
+- Task 8: Clean up and delete unwanted resources to reduce costs

 <h2>Deployment and Configuration Steps</h2>